tencentyun/intlcloud-documents/product/存储/对象存储 4.0/产品简介/更新公告_intl.md

 ## 8/1/2018 Update
 ### New console is launched in beta test
-1. More regions available: The new console comes with new APIs and supports more regions.
+1. More regions available: the new console comes with new APIs and supports more regions.
-2. New features: The new console supports lifecycle and other features.
+2. New features: the new console supports lifecycle and other features.

 > **Notes:**
 > - Features, examples and other documents on the official website will sync with new console interface.